dasbjoern/countdownBear/README.md

 # countdownBear
 A simple countdown extension for BeamMP.
-Displays the countdown via a simple ui and will make sounds for the remaining 3 seconds + "go".
+Displays the countdown for all players in the server via a simple ui + chat, and will make a sound for every remaining 3 seconds + "go".

+Does not work without a server.

 ```
 Start countdown by typing: